prefix-dev/pixi/README.md

 To uninstall the pixi binary should be removed.
 Delete `pixi` from the `$PIXI_DIR` which is default to `~/.pixi/bin/pixi`

-So on linux its:
+So on Linux its:
 ```shell
 rm ~/.pixi/bin/pixi
 ```
-and on windows:
+and on Windows:
 ```shell
 $PIXI_BIN = "$Env:LocalAppData\pixi\bin\pixi"; Remove-Item -Path $PIXI_BIN
 ```